 Solid Flooring On An Outdoor Rabbit Cage Is A Bad Idea

+This point is REALLY important so pay attention.
 Before I get into the why I don’t recommend having solid floor in your rabbit hutch hear me out.

 With that said If you already have a rabbit and it does have issues with it then get something that is called a resting mat.
 Is healthier than a solid floor.
+DO NOT get a fabric one.
+Your rabbit will chew it up and ingesting fabrics can be deadly.

 Ok ready?
 Take a deep breath.
 Here is why I don’t get solid flooring.